-With respect to each outstanding Class of Notes and any Payment Date, Holders thereof will be entitled to receive the Interest Accrual Amount for that Class of Notes, less any Modification Loss Amount for that Payment

-Date allocated to reduce the Interest Payment Amount for that Class of Notes as described under "-Allocation of Modification Loss Amount" below (such amount, the "Interest Payment Amount").
+With respect to each outstanding Class of Notes and any Payment Date, Holders thereof will be entitled to receive the Interest Accrual Amount for that Class of Notes, less any Modification Loss Amount for that Payment Date allocated to reduce the Interest Payment Amount for that Class of Notes as described under "-Allocation of Modification Loss Amount" below (such amount, the "Interest Payment Amount").
+In each case, interest amounts that are payable by Fannie Mae on the related Exchangeable Notes will be allocated to and payable on any outstanding RCR Notes.

-The "Interest Accrual Amount" with respect to each outstanding Class of Notes (and the Class 2B-H Reference Tranche) and any Payment Date is an amount equal to the accrued interest at the Class Coupon on the Class Principal Balance (or Class Notional Amount, as applicable) of each Class of Notes (or the Class 2B-H Reference Tranche) immediately prior to such Payment Date.
+The "Interest Accrual Amount" with respect to each outstanding Class of Notes and any Payment Date is an amount equal to the accrued interest at the Class Coupon on the Class Principal Balance (or Class Notional Amount, as applicable) of each Class of Notes immediately prior to such Payment Date.